RoyalOttoc/guess-mine/README.md

 # Guess Mine

-Realtime Drawing Game built with SocketIO, Gulp and Node
+* Users can play real time drawing game with chatting, notification, point system
+* The web service is made with Vanilla Js, Node.js, Gulp and SocketIO.

 ## To Do: